Let us know if you agree to cookies

 Referral to external agencies

-The chief executive will decide at what stage a concern should be reported to the police or other external agency such as the Serious Fraud Office (SFO).
+The chief executive will decide whether, and at what stage, a concern should be reported to the police or other external agency.
+For example, the Serious Fraud Office (SFO).

 Recovery action

-We will make all efforts to recover any gain, asset and/or benefit which has been obtained through a fraudulent act.
+We will make all efforts to recover any gain, asset and/or benefit which has been obtained through a fraudulent act or where public money has been misused.

 Where we have identified a loss, we may obtain legal advice about the need to trace and/or freeze a person’s assets through the court (pending conclusion of the investigation).
 We will also obtain legal advice relating to the recovery of losses through the civil and criminal courts or deducting losses from any salary payments.